-A student's book bag must be placed in the locker upon arrival at school.
-It is not to be taken out until the end of the day.
+A student's book bag may be placed in the locker upon arrival at school.
 It must be small enough to fit in the locker.
-There should be no writing on book bags except the student's name.

 BRIDGE BILL

 BUILDING RESOURCEFUL INDIVIDUALS TO DEVELOP GEORGIA'S ECONOMY Georgia General Assembly HB 400: May 20, 2010.
 The purpose of the BRIDGE Bill is to provide a process for the development of an individual graduation plan for each student in Georgia.
 It allows students and parents to work together to plan for the future.
 "Beginning with the 2010-2011 school year, students in the sixth, seventh, and eighth grades shall be provided counseling, advisement, career awareness, career interest inventories, and information to assist them in evaluating their academic skills and career interests.
 Before the end of the second semester of the eighth grade, students shall develop an individual graduation plan in consultation with their parents, guardians, or individuals appointed by the parents or guardians to serve as their designee.
 High school students shall be provided guidance, advisement, and counseling annually that will enable them to successfully complete their individual graduation plans, preparing them for a seamless transition to postsecondary study, further training, or employment."
 Advisement is a major part of education and career planning for ALL students.
 The BRIDGE Bill mandates advisement in grades 6 through 12.
 Effective advisement is measured by the utilization of the selected Career Information System (CIS) in all middle and high schools.
 In Houston County, Georgia Student Finance Commission's GACollege411 has been utilized.
 Their new site, GAfutures.org, is being launched for the 2015-2016 school year.